deekCE/st/README.md

-# stCE - simple terminal
+# st - simple terminal
 *deekCE's fork of suckless' st.*

 st is a simple terminal emulator for X which sucks less.